Rubus Classification

 Series Discolores

 Stalked glands usually absent; prickles confined to angles of stem and often robust; petals often broad; leaflets usually silky white below or greyish-white felted.
-Examples: R. armeniacus, R. armipotens, R. rossensis, R. ulmifolius R. winteri.
+Examples: R. armeniacus, R. armipotens, R. hylophilus, R. rossensis, R. ulmifolius, R. winteri.

 Series Vestiti

 Stems pubescent with usually few short-stalked glands and acicles; prickles usually confined to angles of stem, subequal; rachis densely hairy with few or many usually short-stalked glands; leaves hairy and often grey-felted below.
-Examples: R. conspersus, R. leucostachys, R. surrejanus, R. vestitus.
+Examples: R. caesarius, R. conspersus, R. lanaticaulis, R. leucostachys, R. surrejanus, R. vestitus.

 Series Mucronati